 ITALIAN SALAMI VARIETIES

 It is considered to be the “Prince” of Italian charcuterie products.
-It is a matured product made from selected pork legs, coming from pigs having weights ranging from 160 and 180 kg (the so-called “heavy pigs”).
-It is elongated and pear shaped; its internal color is more or less rosy, uniform and edged by a fat layer.
+A matured product made from selected pork legs, coming from pigs having weights ranging from 160 and 180 kg (the so-called “heavy pigs”).
+It is elongated and pear-shaped; its internal color is more or less rosy, uniform and edged by a fat layer.
 The aroma is fragrant, the taste is delicate, faintly salty, tasty and flavorful.
-How cured ham came to be the most famous hams are protected by the PDO and PGI designations: Prosciutto di Parma Ham, Prosciutto di San Daniele, Prosciutto di Modena, Prosciutto di Carpegna, Prosciutto Veneto Berico – Euganeo, Prosciutto Toscano, Prosciutto di Norcia and Jambon de Bosses are all protected Italian salamis designations.
+How cured ham came to be the most famous hams are protected by the PDO and PGI designations: Prosciutto di Parma Ham, di San Daniele, di Modena, di Carpegna, Prosciutto Veneto Berico – Euganeo, Toscano, di Norcia, and Jambon de Bosses are all protected Italian salamis designations.

 It is a product with very ancient origins evolved over the centuries into several types that now make up a true family subdivided into regional specialties.
 Italian salamis differentiate themselves according to the type of meat grinding (whether fine, medium or coarse) and according to the spices and ingredients (garlic, chili pepper, fennel seeds, wine) used that contribute to give each individual type a very specific personality.

 In the Italian salami, meat, fat and other possible ingredients are minced together, put into casings and matured.
 Then, towards the end of the maturation period, each salami type develops its own typical aroma.
 The shape is generally elongated and varies in size; when sliced, the inside looks red with grains of white/pink fat, the odor is intense and appetizing and the flavor clearly defined.